mgyannainglin/disable-ad-users-via-powershell/README.md

 ```
  Get-ADUser -Filter * | Select-Object Name, SAMAccountName | Export-Csv -Path E:\samaccountname.csv -NoTypeInformation
 ```
-2. Filter the user that you want to disable and add to csv file
+2. Filter the users that you want to disable and add to csv file.

 3. Go to script directory or location and run the powershell file to disable the account
 ```